 Qigong in the West

 Qigong has come in the West approximately forty years ago and from that time the interest for it is slowly but constantly growing.
 Nowadays the greater part of the people is interested in Qigong because of its great benefits on health and vitality.
 Smaller group dedicated to Qigong practice are the practitioners of martial arts.
 For the study of practices which have foundation in religious Qigong today there is a little interest.
 Probably the reason is that this area is one of the most demanding and you need a lot of time, as its final goal was to achieve enlightenment.

 Unification of body, mind, breath, energy and spirit

 Nowadays, Qigong which is practiced for general well-being unites movement, breathing and meditation, emphasizes natural posture and relaxation.
 Through the practice we gradually strengthen our physical body and mental focus.
 With a help of the conscious breathing we establish strong connection between mind and body.
 In time we develop sensibility for the energy of our body and we learn how to regulate and manipulate it.
 In short, practicing Qigong we cultivate our body, breathing, energy, mind and spirit and we can achieve a high level of health and well-being.

 Why doing Qigong?

-There are numerous reasons for doing qigong.
+There are numerous reasons for doing Qigong.
 Qigong can be practiced with the purpose to maintain and improve health.
-We can practice qigong because we enjoy in harmonious movement, because we would like to improve our strength, flexibility, speed, be in optimal form, full of vitality and energy.
-We practice qigong because we would like to reduce stress, enjoy more in everyday things, focus better on the things that are really important to us, being more aware of ourselves and of our surrounding.
-We practice qigong because we would like to feel inner peace or expand our consciousness and more and more.
+We can practice Qigong because we enjoy in harmonious movement, because we would like to improve our strength, flexibility, speed, be in optimal form, full of vitality and energy.
+We also practice Qigong because we would like to reduce stress, enjoy more in everyday things, focus better on the things that are really important to us, being more aware of ourselves and of our surrounding.
+And we practice Qigong because we would like to feel inner peace or expand our consciousness and more and more.

 May the Qi be with you!